 The construction pictures begin with the March 28, 2011, groundbreaking and continued through project completion in January of 2013.

-Family Birth Center Expansion
+Family Birth Center Expansion and Renovation

 In 2007, charitable gifts were designated to the renovated nursery in the labor and delivery department.
 This newly modernized facility offers the best possible surroundings for the newest arrivals to the Gallatin Valley.
 In addition to accommodating more newborns, a higher level of care is available for babies with special needs.

 In Fall 2020, Bozeman Health opened Southwest Montana's first Neonatal Intensive Care Unit and new Family Birth Center.
 These two facilities are now part of the women's and children's tower at Deaconess Hospital.
 This renovation to the Family Birth Center was made possible through charitable support from the Caring Forward Campaign.